-Don’t ask me how I come up with the titles to these articles at times because I honestly couldn’t tell you… I promise I’m writing about something that does involve MS, trust me.
+Don’t ask me how I come up with the titles to these articles at times because I honestly couldn’t tell you.
+I promise I’m writing about something that does involve MS, trust me!

-So what do I mean when I say “picking sides?”
-Well, I’m referring to the fact that it seems that my MS likes to pick sides of my body that it’s going to affect, usually worse on one side in comparison to the other.
+So what do I mean when I say “MS is picking sides?”
+Well, I’m referring to the fact that it seems that my MS likes to pick one side of my body that it’s going to affect.
+My symptoms are usually worse on one side in comparison to the other.
 I’m not sure if this applies to you, but I know that it applies to not only myself but also my friends with MS as well.

-See, when I’m overcompensating for a symptom that has flared up on one side of my body, I’m over exerting myself on the side that is compensating….
-So sooner or later, not always, but for me it mostly happens… I will start to have issues on the leg that was fine when my other one was on fire.
+See, when I’m overcompensating for a symptom that has flared up on one side of my body, I’m over-exerting myself on the side that is compensating.
+So sooner or later (not always, but for me, it mostly happens), I will start to have issues on the leg that was fine when my other one was on fire.
 Does that sound familiar?

-I’m just going to go out on a limb and say that my Multiple Sclerosis is a lefty….
-Because as most of us have learned… is that each side of your brain controls the opposite side of your body and the function it’s supposed to carry out.
-This is why I say that my MS is a lefty, because I’m mostly affected on my right side.
+I’m just going to go out on a limb and say that my multiple sclerosis is a lefty.
+Because as most of us have learned, each side of your brain controls the opposite side of your body and the function it’s supposed to carry out.
+This is why I say that my MS is a lefty because I’m mostly affected on my right side.

 Kind of stinks that I’m a ‘righty’ though; it can make things VERY difficult at times.
-Now, I’m not at all saying that I’m not affected on the left side of my body at all, because I am.
-It just seems that my left sided symptoms are even harder to “see” than the symptoms on my right side.
+Now, I’m not at all saying that I’m not affected on the left side of my body, because I am.
+It just seems that my left-sided symptoms are even harder to “see” than the symptoms on my right side.

 So why am I going off and ranting about MS picking sides, blah blah blah?
 Well, it does matter...to me at least.
 My whole right side is weaker than my left, but now that I’ve had to become accustomed to that, my left side gets very tired and seems to want to “give out” on me at times.
 I’ve even had comments in the past like, “Why is your left foot dragging?
 I thought it was the right foot you had problems with at times?”
 It’s really complicated to answer that.
 So, I’ve just said, “My left leg can’t carry the whole team and not have a second string.”
 (I’m into sports, just an FYI.)

-So in a way, if you really think about it … while MS can attack and affect only one side of the body… it still affects both sides in the long run.
+So in a way, if you really think about it, while MS can attack and affect only one side of the body, it still affects both sides in the long run.
 And I totally just thought about that while I was writing this.
 See?!
 Y’all help me all the time to come up with all these insightful thoughts.